Travis Lee

 Travis Reynolds Lee (born May 26, 1975) is an American former professional first baseman and outfielder who played in Major League Baseball.

 Amateur career

 Lee graduated from Capital High School in Olympia, Washington in 1993, where he also played football.
 Being ambidextrous, Lee played as a lefty in baseball and as a quarterback for the Capital High football team threw with his right.
 While playing for San Diego State University in 1996, Lee won the Golden Spikes Award, annually given to the best amateur baseball player by USA Baseball.
-Lee was initially drafted as the second pick in the 1996 Major League Baseball Draft by the Minnesota Twins, but was declared a free agent by MLB after the Twins failed to tender him a contract within fifteen days of the end of the draft.
+Lee was initially drafted as the second pick in the 1996 Major League Baseball Draft by the Minnesota Twins, but was declared a free agent by MLB after the Twins failed to tender him a written contract within fifteen days of the end of the draft.
 He then signed a four-year, $10 million contract with the Arizona Diamondbacks.

 Professional career

 Arizona Diamondbacks

 Lee was the starting first baseman in the Diamondbacks' inaugural season of 1998, and he hit .269 with 71 runs scored, 22 home runs, and 72 RBI and finished third in the voting for NL Rookie of the Year.
 Lee has the distinction of having the first hit (a single) as well as hitting the first home run in Diamondbacks history on March 31, 1998, in a home game against the Colorado Rockies; however, the team lost the game 9–2 (Lee also had scored and driven in the first runs in D-Backs history with that blast).
 Lee was part of the Diamondbacks' trade for Curt Schilling from the Philadelphia Phillies, along with pitchers Vicente Padilla, Omar Daal, and Nelson Figueroa on July 26, 2000.